-21.03.06 - School Children Education and Safe Routes to School Program
+22.03.06 - School Children Education, Safe Routes to School Program, Safe Kids Delaware

-ADMINISTRATOR - Randi Novakoff, Outreach Manager; and Bill Swiatek, Principal Planner

-A School Children's Transportation Program was developed in 2001 and adjustments have been made to improve its effectiveness.
+ADMINISTRATOR - Randi Novakoff, Outreach Manager; and Bill Swiatek, Principal Planner A School Children's Transportation Curriculum was developed in 2001 and adjustments have been made to improve its effectiveness.
 In 2010 the program was correlated to Delaware State learning standards and integrated into the statewide curriculum used by all Delaware schools.
 Staff will continue to work with other local schools and community centers by participating in educational cluster sessions, GIS days, summer camps, and other educational activities and events.
-The Safe Routes to School Program helps create safe, convenient, and fun opportunities for children to bicycle and walk to and from schools by helping to secure federal funding for infrastructure improvements including crosswalk, sidewalk and sign improvements; and developing education and encouragement strategies.
+WILMAPCO's Safe Routes to School Program helps create safe, convenient, and fun opportunities for children to bicycle and walk to and from schools by helping to secure federal funding for infrastructure improvements including crosswalk, sidewalk and sign improvements; and developing education and encouragement strategies.
 Staff will work with elementary schools, DOT's, health educators, AAA Delaware, local police departments, Safe Kids Delaware, advocacy groups, and other local partners to coordinate SRTS programs.
 Educational and encouragement highlights include Walk and Bike to School Days, Park-n-Walk/Bike events, bike and pedestrian rodeos, safety assemblies, art contests, health and safety fairs, surveys, poster contests, and many other educational activities and events.
 Staff will continue efforts to coordinate SRTS programs including, chairing and organizing meetings, coordinating walk and bike to school events, offering incentive items, partnering with outside organizations, and conducting events and activities that educate and encourage students to walk and bike to school safely.
+WILMAPCO also develops pedestrian and bicycle safety education activities, events, materials and videos in partnership with Safe Kids Delaware.